tzerbib/csci2390-cryptography-assignment/pir/README.md

 PIR allows a client to issue a private query (call it q) to a server that has a public database (call it DB).

-PIR guarantees that the query is unknown to the server, while still enabling the server to respond to the query and send the output, think of it as the server sees an encrypted or obfuscated version of the query.
+PIR guarantees that the query is unknown to the server, while still enabling the server to respond to the query and send the output.
+We can think of this as the server seeeing an encrypted or obfuscated version of the query.

 In its most basic form, PIR supports a DB where the keys and queries are numbers between [0, size of DB), and the values are some fixed-size byte string.
 Specifically, basic PIR does not support *gaps* (e.g. all indices must be mapped to something),